dysfunc/developer-candy/README.md

 http://browsershots.org/ - Browsershots lets you see how your site looks on different operating systems and browsers (and various versions)

 https://github.com/prettier/prettier - Opinionated code formatter that helps keeps thing orderly and consistent when large groups contribute to a single codebase.

+https://carbon.now.sh - Create and share beautiful images of your source code.

 ## Linters
 https://github.com/stylelint/stylelint - A modern CSS linter and fixer that helps you avoid errors and enforce consistent conventions